VCU Medical Center: 2004 name change

 The previous administration led by President Eugene P. Trani had pursued a policy of promoting the VCU name as a unified identity to the outside world.
 This policy had included directing faculty, staff, and students to use the VCU name, instead of MCV, in any official meetings or correspondence.
 This was accomplished by, first, the creation of the MCV Hospital Authority, ostensibly to better administer the MCV Hospitals, to a later name change of this Authority to the VCU Health System Authority (with MCV Hospitals being a component thereof).
 This Authority, under the direction of Sheldon Retchin MD, then went about changing the physical appearance of the structures and advertising materials, to include letterhead and websites.
 The faculty and medical students at that time were instructed to cease referring to the institution as the Medical College of Virginia.
 The main cited evidence for this was misrepresentation of the institution in the press.
-In 2004, Dr. Retchin sent an e-mail that described a 2003 front-page USA Today article that incorrectly referred to MCV as the "Virginia Medical College, a teaching arm of the University of Virginia", when in fact MCV is not a part of that university.
+In 2004, Retchin sent an e-mail that described a 2003 front-page USA Today article that incorrectly referred to MCV as the "Virginia Medical College, a teaching arm of the University of Virginia", when in fact MCV is not a part of that university.
 The VCU Medical Center now resides on the MCV Campus of Virginia Commonwealth University.
 Since that time, the schools of that institution have been listed as a part of the VCU Medical Center rather than as a part of a university or college.